 CSCI-B 490 Seminar in Computer Science (1-3-6 cr.)
 Special topics in computer science.
-May be repeated up to a total of 6 credit hours.
-May be repeated up to a total of 6 credit hours.
+May be repeated for a maximum of 6 credit hours.

 CSCI-H 498 Honors Seminar (1-3-6 cr.)
 P: Junior or senior major in computer science or informatics with a GPA of at least 3.3, or permission of instructor.
 A survey of faculty research in computer-related fields with different professors discussing their research each week.
-May be repeated up to a total of 6 credit hours.
-May be repeated up to a total of 6 credit hours.
+May be repeated for a maximum of 6 credit hours.